jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/searching_using_patterns/template_create_update.md

+## Create or update a search template based on a query pattern

-Use this API to create or update a search template.
+Use this API to create or update a search template based on a query pattern.

 **Requirement:** OpenSearchServer v1.5